Afalls89/backend-nc-news/ReadeMe.md

 ## `Running the tests`

-In order to run the application and utils tests, run the follwing scripts:
+In order to run the application and utils tests, run the following scripts:

 ```
 npm test-utils